Jose Siri Player Props: Rays vs. Mariners

 Jose Siri At The Plate

-- In 24 games this season (47.1%), Siri has picked up an RBI, and in 10 of those games (19.6%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- Siri has had at least one RBI in 46.2% of his games this season (24 of 52), with two or more RBI 10 times (19.2%).
+He has also accounted for three or more of his team's runs in two contests.

-- He has scored in 52.9% of his games this year, with two or more runs scored in 11.8%.
+- In 27 of 52 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.